asimons04/tesseract/README.md

 ### Reverse Proxy Configuration
 **Running Tesseract Alongside Lemmy-UI**

 Use this example config to get you started if you want to run Tesseract alongside Lemmy-UI (e.g. under a subdomain).
+Adjust the `server_name`, SSL cert paths, and `proxy_pass` upstreams with values applicable to your deployment.

 ```
 server {
   listen 80;
-  server_name tesseract.dubvee.org;
+  server_name tesseract.example.com;
   location / {
     return 301 https://$host$uri?$args;
   }